Skip to Content

 Flood and temperature sensors

-These sensors can alert you to significant temperature fluctuations and help prevent water damage or frozen pipes when placed in your attic, basement, laundry room, vacation home and more.
+These sensors can alert you to significant temperature fluctuations and help prevent water damage or frozen pipes in your attic, basement, laundry room or vacation home.

 Locks

 Control access to your home remotely using a smart lock.
-These devices can be controlled with mobile apps, keypads and even fingerprint scanners.
-You don't have to worry about hiding a key where a potential intruder could find it.
+These devices can use mobile apps, keypads and even fingerprint scanners, so you don't have to worry about hiding a key where a potential intruder could find it.

 Smoke and carbon monoxide detectors

 Smoke detectors and carbon monoxide alarms are a safety necessity.
-When you choose a smart version of these devices, you can access new features, like smartphone alerts and automatic 911 calling.
+When you choose a smart version of these devices, you can access features like smartphone alerts and automatic calls to 911.

 Water or gas shutoff